 Whether it’s a colour that doesn’t quite match, a fabric which isn’t necessarily suitable for the environment it’s in, or a piece of furniture doesn’t fit properly, we’ve had those sinking moments of décor regret.

-Which is why we wanted to talk to you about the power of a mood board and share how creating a mood board can save you not only money, but time and stress.
+This is why we wanted to talk to you about the power of a mood board and share how to make a mood board can save you not only money but time and stress.
 And let’s face it, in this day and age, that’s something we’re all looking to cut back on.

 What Is A Mood Board?